rishinair05/rishinair05.github.io/another-page.md

 Knot Theory: I wrote an expository article on Knot Theory which was published in the Crux Mathematicorum (winner of the MathemAttic Article Contest).

-r.nair, An Introduction to Knot Theory, Crux Mathematicorum, Vol. 48, No.4, 2022, pp. 199-207. https://cms.math.ca/publications/crux/issue/?volume=48&issue=4
+R.Nair, An Introduction to Knot Theory, Crux Mathematicorum, Vol. 48, No.4, 2022, pp. 199-207. https://cms.math.ca/publications/crux/issue/?volume=48&issue=4

 Graph Theory: